Haggerston Castle: Today

 C.J.
-Leyland (née Naylor) died in 1926; in 1933, attempting to recoup some of the family fortune, the ruins of the house he built were demolished and the estate was auctioned off in 2,000 lots.
+Leyland (né Naylor) died in 1926; in 1933, attempting to recoup some of the family fortune, the ruins of the house he built were demolished and the estate was auctioned off in 2,000 lots.
 Only the tower and the rotunda (both Grade II listed buildings) remain of the castle.
 Haven Holidays now owns these structures and operates a holiday park on surrounding 256 acre of land.
 The main complex of the caravan park, resembling a large tent, stretches between these structures.
 The tower is used as a storeroom and the rotunda is the Activities and Leisure Fun-zone.
 The cellars were converted into a bar and storerooms.
 But now due to health and safety reasons and a lack of fire escapes due to the development of the sports facilities the cellar bar named as "The Tavern" had to be closed.

 Seven semi-detached cottages, the "Roadside Cottages", remain and are privately owned.
 They and a terrace of four cottages, the "Flower Cottages", were built for employees of the castle in the late 18th century.
 The ruins of the chapel and the ice house remain, along with the dovecote on the opposite side the A1.

 Leylandii and Haggerston Castle

 While developing the gardens and landscaping at Haggeston, Christopher Leyland was sent by his brother John, six Cupressocyparis × leylandii, a hybrid tree that was the result of spontaneous cross-pollination at Leighton Hall in 1888 when the female flowers or cones of Nootka cypress (Cupressus nootkatensis) were fertilised by pollen from Monterey cypress (Cupressus macrocarpa).

 In 1925 a firm of commercial nurserymen specialising in conifers were looking for a particular breed; one that was fast growing and could be deployed in hard-to-grow windy and salty areas such as Cornwall.
 Eventually they found the six original trees developed by Leyland and began propagating the species, calling them "Haggerston Grey" in respect to their origins.
 In 1953 a freak tornado blew down one of the original trees; subsequently the Forestry Commission started developing hybrids from the five survivors.
-Commercial nurseries spotted the potential of the now termed "Leylandii", and it is one of the biggest-selling items in garden centres in Great Britain.
+Commercial nurseries spotted the potential of the now termed "Leylandii", and it was one of the biggest-selling items in garden centres in Great Britain in the late 20th century.